-While the aggregate minimum share of sustainable investments with an environmental objective (whether or not aligned with the EU Taxonomy) represents 65% of the Sub-Fund's net assets, the Sub-Fund does not commit to a minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy because the percentage will depend on the percentage of sustainable investments with an environmental objective aligned with the EU Taxonomy.
-However, the aggregated minimum share of sustainable investments across both environmental (whether or not aligned with the EU Taxonomy) and social objectives represents 80% of its net assets.
+The Sub-Fund's minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy Regulation represents 65% of its net assets.
+However, the aggregated minimum share of sustainable investments across both environmental and social objectives represents 80% of its net assets.